mkarikom/DURIAN/README.md

 -   Installation: see below
 -   Basic usage of DURIAN running and visualizing imputation of Human single-cell data in `vignette("basic_usage")`.
+-   Selection of the DURIAN deconvolution module, including R/C++ and Julia-based modules `vignette("module_selection")`.
 -   Use DURIAN on Seurat objects directly, and perform cell signaling analysis in CellChat in `vignette("signaling")`.